mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 > You are welcome to watch the following short videos.
 These will help you better understand the rest of this chapter.

-- LinkedIn Learning Video: [Jen Simmons -  [What is HTML](https://www.linkedin.com/learning/html-essential-training-4/what-is-html?u=36102708) 1m 34s
+- LinkedIn Learning Video: Jen Simmons, [What is HTML?](https://www.linkedin.com/learning/html-essential-training-4/what-is-html?u=36102708) 1m 34s

-- LinkedIn Learning Video: [Jen Simmons - [The role of HTML](https://www.linkedin.com/learning/html-essential-training-4/the-role-of-html?u=36102708) 4m 29s
+- LinkedIn Learning Video: Jen Simmons, [The role of HTML](https://www.linkedin.com/learning/html-essential-training-4/the-role-of-html?u=36102708) 4m 29s

 <!-- end div -->